 Extensive tumor necrosis.

-In the absence of clearly documented malignancy, no combination of clinical, histopathologic, or biochemical features has been shown to reliably predict the biologic behavior of pheochromocytoma.
+In the absence of clearly documented metastases, no combination of clinical, histopathologic, or biochemical features has been shown to reliably predict the biologic behavior of pheochromocytoma.
 If no definite malignancy is identified, pathology generally provides insufficient prognostic information regarding the likelihood of recurrence or metastasis.
 These tumors cannot be considered benign by default; patients require continued lifelong surveillance.[1,2,3,4,5,6,7]

 Plouin PF, Chatellier G, Fofol I, et al.: Tumor recurrence and hypertension persistence after successful pheochromocytoma operation.
 Hypertension 29 (5): 1133-9, 1997.

 Thompson LD: Pheochromocytoma of the Adrenal gland Scaled Score (PASS) to separate benign from malignant neoplasms: a clinicopathologic and immunophenotypic study of 100 cases.
 Am J Surg Pathol 26 (5): 551-66, 2002.

 Nativ O, Grant CS, Sheps SG, et al.: The clinical significance of nuclear DNA ploidy pattern in 184 patients with pheochromocytoma.
 Cancer 69 (11): 2683-7, 1992.